Skip to content

 Lightrun IDE plugin/ Lightrun CLI

 Serving as the client, the majority of the work done with Lightrun, such as troubleshooting, debugging, and performance testing, is performed directly from your integrated development environment (IDE) or the Lightrun CLI.
 Using the Lightrun plugin, you can insert Lightrun actions (Logs, Metrics, and Snapshots) anywhere within the source code of your running applications.
 Whenever you enter a command to insert an action, the agent receives your request.
-The plugin is available for popular IDEs (such as VS Code, IntelliJ, and PyCharm).
+The plugin is available for popular IDEs (such as IntelliJ, Visual Studio, VS Code, and PyCharm).

 Lightrun Management Server